VA Compensation for Adjustment Disorders — Everything You Need To Know

 Many people confuse adjustment disorder with post-traumatic stress disorder (PTSD).
 While the two conditions share similarities, they are not the same thing.
 PTSD occurs most often as the result of a life-threatening or traumatic event.
 Adjustment disorder, in contrast, usually arises from something more benign.
 And while PTSD is often permanent, adjustment disorder rarely is.

-A lawyer can develop a compelling case for VA disability benefits on your behalf.
+The right advocate can develop a compelling case for VA disability benefits on your behalf.
 For your appeal to be successful, your case must prove two things, a valid diagnosis and the adjustment disorder is service-related.

 You Have a Valid Diagnosis of Adjustment Disorder